Keeping The Event Production Industry Safe

 Any object exposed to that light will become free of contamination.

 Such units in a far more fragile format have been used effectively and regularly in laboratory and healthcare environments for many years.
 Similar systems are also used on factory production lines making sterile products for healthcare.
-UV-C is a tried and tested effective sterilisation method that has least risks of incorrect application, ensuring the security of the user.
+UV-C is a tried and tested effective sterilisation method that has least risks of incorrect application, therefore ensuring the security of the user.

 Why an MB series unit?